 Putting your GPS into Spanish will also help you to learn the vocabulary for giving and receiving directions, one of the most important things to know if you plan on traveling in another country.

 5. Speak Spanish

-This can be intimidating at first because you might be afraid of making mistakes or not understanding something correctly, but actually speaking Spanish is one of the best ways to practice your listening.
+It Spanish can be intimidating at first because you might be afraid of making mistakes or not understanding something correctly, but actually speaking Spanish is one of the best ways to improve your Spanish listening skills.

 It’s okay if you don’t understand everything that’s said and most people are pretty forgiving if you make a mistake, so don’t be worried.
 If you really don’t get something just ask them to repeat it: “otra vez, por favor?”
 They’ll then know to slow it down and say it more clearly for you.
 Just ask a lot of questions and listen to the responses.

 And who knows, you might even meet some great new friends in the process!

 If you liked this post, something tells me that you'll love FluentU, the best way to learn Spanish with real-world videos.